-The UK has been rabies-free since the beginning of the 20th century, with the exception of a rabies-like virus is a small number of wild bats.
+The UK has been rabies-free since the beginning of the 20th century, except for a rabies-like virus in a small number of wild bats.

 The risk of human infection from bats is thought to be low.
 People who regularly handle bats are most at risk.